I grabbed hold of the Torah and hugged it close,

 So that we might know for ourselves

-Beyond mere trust, but rather by experience
+Beyond mere trust,

 King Davids words of Psalm 23.